 The landscape architect will undertake a site inventory and analysis usually using a survey plan (provided by the client or surveyor).
 This stage involves locating the site and the vegetation, reviewing the terrain, building/s, evaluating the current uses, environmental factors (site orientation, sun, shade, noise, wind, water, soil, etc).
 The landscape architect will also walk around the surrounding area to get some understanding of the local area (uses, architecture, vegetation, culture, etc).

 2 Concept Design

-During Concept development the landscape architect could also have to provide documents required by government for planning approval (sometimes called town planning, developmental approval, planning approval, or government approval)
+During Concept development, the landscape architect could also have to provide documents required by the government for planning approval (sometimes called town planning, developmental approval, planning approval, or government approval)

 3 Design Development (Detailed Design)

 A stage where the initial concept is developed to provide the client with a greater understanding of the design.
 This is the stage when landscape architects start to develop their ideas in more detail to ensure that the concept design is achievable and will meet the client needs.
 At this stage, the designer also determines if there are any major issues (topographic, access, services, drainage, budget) as the design evolves and allied disciplines start to investigate and design their own design with greater detail.